DelawareAEPI/delawareaepi.github.io/README.md

 This website is for the University of Delaware's Rho Deuteron chapter of the Alpha Epsilon Pi Fraternity.

 The website is based on the Angular framework, driven by typescript, html, and css.
 Most of the backend is on a Firebase Realtime Database.
 However, a Google Sheet is used for non-technical brothers to conveniently update the roster.
+Additionally, most of the images displayed on the site are located in the chapter's Google Drive so new pictures can easily be added.

 Created by Ben Raymon 2021